nion-software/nionswift/docs/user_interface.rst

 Each graphic will have some or all of the following variables:

-* :guilabel:`Name` - The name of the selected graphic.
-To show no name on a graphic, remove all text from the name text box.
-The box will show a gray “None.”
+* :guilabel:`Label` - The label of the selected graphic.
+To show no label on a graphic, remove all text from the label text box.
+The box will show a gray "None."

 * :guilabel:`X`, :guilabel:`Y` - The center coordinate of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.